 Intelligent Medicine and Telehealth in Nepal

-You may ask, “What can 5G be used for in country like Nepal?” but a more appropriate question would be what it can’t be used for.
+You may ask, “What can 5G be used for in a country like Nepal?” but a more appropriate question would be what it can’t be used for.
 Nepal is a developing country, and the status of the healthcare system is far from good.
 The rural places in Nepal don’t have access to basic medicine and healthcare facilities.
 If there is some complication, patients are referred to big metropolitan cities and mostly Kathmandu.
 There is heavy centralization of infrastructure.
 People sometimes die due to a lack of paracetamol and health assistant.
 However, things are slowly changing.

 Now it is time to think one step ahead because our infrastructure should be ready for the future.
 The tools, equipment, and plan should focus on the inevitable future.
 Therefore we should envisage our strategy to be able to adapt the 5G technology.
 Nepali health care systems can take great help from telemedicine, telehealth, remote consultation, data-driven healthcare practice.
 This can help to improve diagnosis and treatment.